Google Tag Manager

 });

-In the Tag Manager, you can react to this via Triggers → New → Custom Events.
+In Tag Manager, you can respond to this via Triggers → New → Custom Events.

 This is what the information contained in the data layer looks like.
-Our aim is to define the triggers for this information.
+Our goal is to set up triggers based on this information.

-Our starting point is after the successful implementation of CCM19 and the Tag Manager on your website.
+Our starting point is after the successful implementation of CCM19 and Tag Manager on your website.

-1. the entry in CCM19 for the Google Tag Manager
+1. The entry in CCM19 for Google Tag Manager

-In CCM19, navigate to the menu item "Integrations & Cookies".
-Create an entry for the Google Tag Manager there.
-You can find out how to create an entry and what you need to pay attention to here.
-Make sure to set the Tag Manager astechnically necessary .
+In CCM19, navigate to the "Integrations & Cookies" menu item.
+Create an entry there for Google Tag Manager.
+You can find instructions on how to create an entry and what to keep in mind here.
+Be sure to set the Tag Manager as technically necessary.
+Only then will the Tag Manager itself not be blocked and be able to control the integration of other tools.

-For our example, we created a tag for the web analysis tool Google Analytics.
-We left the tracking-type set to page view.
+For our example, we created a tag for the web analytics tool Google Analytics.
+We left the tracking type-set to "Pageview."

-As the event is the same for every embedding, we now want to use variables to define that the tag is only triggered if the Google Analytics embedding is approved.
-So we click on Trigger this trigger on: Some custom events and insert a new variable.
+Since the event is the same for every embedding, we now want to use variables to specify that the tag is only triggered when consent is given for the Google Analytics embedding.
+So we click on Fire this trigger on: Some custom events and add a new variable.

-We select the data layer variable from [a)] as the variable type.
+For the variable type, we select the data layer variable [a)].
 We enter the key name as the name [b)] and switch to version 1 [c)].

-Now we define which value the key name must have in order to trigger the trigger.
-Here wealwaysenter the name of the embedding (as it was stored in CCM19), i.e. in this case Google Analytics [a)].
+Now we define what value the name key must have to trigger the event.
+Here, we always enter the name of the embedding (as it was stored in CCM19), which in this case is Google Analytics [a)].

 We also add an event [b)].

-The Tag Manager offers a preview mode for testing.
-So before you switch the version live, you should check whether the tags are also triggered.
-Look for the corresponding embedding in the messages and take a closer look at the tag.
-If all the checkmarks have been set there, the tracking is working.
+Tag Manager offers a preview mode for testing.
+So before you go live with the version, you should check whether the tags are actually being triggered.
+In the messages, look for the corresponding embedding and take a closer look at the tag.
+If all the checkboxes are checked there, the tracking is working.

 CCM19.consentStateChanged

-This event is triggered each time the page visitor saves the Consent-configuration.
-After the initial consent is given, it is also sent on subsequent page views.
+This event is triggered every time the site visitor saves the consent-configuration.
+After initial consent is given, it is also sent on subsequent page views.

-It provides information about the authorizations that the site visitor last configured.
+It provides information about the permissions the site visitor most recently configured.

 Example: